 The heart is a beautiful piece of bio-engineering.
-It has an electrical system that keeps it beating to a regular rhythm.
-There are valves that keep blood flowing in the right direction and the muscles contract more than once every second without tiring.
+It has an electrical system that keeps a regular rhythm.
+There are valves that ensure blood flows in the right direction and the muscles contracts more than 100,000 times a day without tiring.

 Unfortunately, things can go wrong and symptoms may develop.
-Fortunately, there are tests to assess all the functions of the heart.
-Investigations include the electrocardiogram (ECG), echocardiogram, treadmill exercise test, cardiac catheterisation and CT coronary angiography.
+Fortunately, there are tests that can assess all aspects of the heart.

 The Electrocardiogram (ECG)

 Chest electrodes can be used to record the electrical signals from the heart.
 A low signal may be due to heart failure.
-A signal that takes a long time may mean heart block.
+A slow signal may mean heart block.
 The shape of the signal can identify diseases such as coronary disease.
-Importantly, the ECG tells the heart rate and whether the rhythm is normal or abnormal such as atrial fibrillation.
+Importantly, the ECG measures the heart rate and indicates whether the rhythm is normal or abnormal as in atrial fibrillation.

 Treadmill Exercise Test

 The ECG is usually recorded at rest but it can also be recorded during exercise on a treadmill.
-This is useful because some conditions such as angina and arrhythmias are brought on by exercise.
-The test is often used to test the cardiovascular fitness of commercial drivers and pilots.
-For instance, the DVLA and CAA use it for licensing purposes.
+This test is often used to test the cardiovascular fitness of commercial drivers and pilots and the DVLA and CAA use it for regulatory reasons.

 Sometimes, cardiac symptoms are infrequent and short lasting.
 This makes it difficult to record an ECG at the time of symptoms but there are a number of options.
 There are wearable devices which can record ECGs for many days.
 There are also pocket devices which can be used when symptoms occur.
 Some devices are small enough to be implanted under the skin for several years.
-Information from these devices can be transmitted by wireless.
+The latest smart watches can record ECGs.